kasim110/Python_notes/Python.md

 ### Advantages of Recursion

-1.Recursive functions make the code look clean and elegant.
+1. Recursive functions make the code look clean and elegant.
-2.A complex task can be broken down into simpler sub-problems using recursion.
+2. A complex task can be broken down into simpler sub-problems using recursion.
-3.Sequence generation is easier with recursion than using some nested iteration.
+3. Sequence generation is easier with recursion than using some nested iteration.

 -----